igorkry/tnt4j-streams/README.md

 `localhost_access_log.[DATE].txt` is sample Apache access log files depicting some HTTP server activity.

-**NOTE:** records in this file are from year `2015` ranging from April until November, so then getting events data in [JKool Cloud](https://www.jkoolcloud.com/) please do not forget to just to dashboard time frame to that period!
+**NOTE:** Records in this file are from year `2015` ranging from April until November, so when sending the events data to [JKoolCloud](https://www.jkoolcloud.com/), please do not forget to adjust the dashboard time frame to that period!

 Sample configuration and sample idea is same as ['Apache Access log single file'](#apache-access-log-single-file) with one single
 difference: